+Rosa Parks plaque

-The Parks Institute sued the retail chain Target for selling a variety of Rosa Parks-themed items, but the court held that all of them were sufficiently newsworthy to protect Target from liability.
-The most obviously newsworthy were several biographies, such as Who Was Rosa Parks? (an illustrated book aimed at children) and The Rebellious Life of Mrs. Rosa Parks (a scholarly biography aimed at adults).
-Biographies are categorically outside the right of publicity, regardless of whether they are authorized or unauthorized.
+ficiently newsworthy to protect Target from liability.
+The most obviously newsworthy were several biographies, such as Who Was Rosa Parks? (an illustrated book aimed at children) and The Rebellious Life of Mrs. Rosa Parks (a scholarly biography aimed at adults).64 Biographies are categorically outside the right of publicity, regardless of whether they are authorized or unauthorized.
 As the court put it: